Is an import process required?

 - Any messages stored on your local machine will need to be manually imported.

 Postbox can import mail folders in the .mbox file format.
-If your mail folders are structured in another format, please use export in the .mbox format or use a mail utility to convert mail file into .mbox format.
+If your mail folders are structured in another format, please export those messages to the .mbox format or use a mail utility to convert the mail files into .mbox format.

-- Within Postbox, select Import from the File menu, and select the folder to be imported.
+- Within Postbox, select Import from the File menu, then select the folder to be imported.